everpub/openscienceprize/proposal.md

 ## Summary

 Reproducibility is a main principle of the scientific method.
-Publishing scientific results as dynamic and interactive documents will allow to verify, alter, reuse and credit not only the results, but the entire analysis path of a scientific work.
-This new interactive reusability will increase the transparancy, quality and educational value of published scientific work.
+We propose to make reproducibility a first-class citizen in computer aided research by enabling the publication of dynamic and interactive scientific narratives that can be verified, altered, reused, and cited.
+This new interactive reusability will increase the transparency, quality and educational value of published scientific work.

+We believe that research progresses by building on previous research.
+Having to reinvent the wheel many times over is a waste of resources.

-Sharing research data and code are solved problems.
-However today applying this shared code to the shared data requires great technical expertise.
+While sharing research data and code are solved problems, applying this shared code to the shared data requires great technical expertise.
 By not sharing the environment in which the code can be successfully applied to the data we create a high barrier to reuse.
-Research progresses by building on previous research.
-Having to reinvent the wheel many times over is a waste of resources.
-We will lower the barrier to reuse by providing a web based way to create an environment, use it, and then download it for use in future research.
+We will lower that barrier to reuse by providing a web based way to create an environment, use it, and then download it for use in future research.

 This project will build the infrastructure required to create and publish scientific output that is more than a simple, static